-The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Lahontan Regional Water Quality Control Board (RWB6), monitors water quality in California's surface waters.
-As part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs, the program collected Lake Trout from Fallen Leaf Lake in 2008 to analyze chlordanes, DDTs, dieldrin, mercury, PBDEs, and PCBs (SWRCB, 2010).
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Central Valley Regional Water Quality Control Board, monitors water quality in California's surface waters.
+As part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs, the program collected Common Carp and Largemouth Bass from Lake Webb in 2008 to analyze mercury in both species, and chlordanes, DDTs, dieldrin, PBDEs, PCBs, and selenium in Common Carp (SWRCB, 2010).